murdinc/awsm/README.md

 [![Build Status](https://travis-ci.org/murdinc/awsm.svg)](https://travis-ci.org/murdinc/awsm)

-#### Note: This tool is not yet complete, it is being heavily developed currently.
+#### Note: This tool is not yet complete, but it is nearing initial release.

-Also, check out [awsmDashboard](https://github.com/murdinc/awsmDashboard) which feeds into this project.

 ## Intro
-**awsm** is an alternative interface for Amazon Web Services.
+**awsm** is a CLI for building and maintaining your infrastructure on Amazon Web Services.
 It's designed to streamline many of the tasks involved with setting up and scaling infrastructure across multiple AWS Regions.
 It's goal is to introduce as few new concepts as possible, and provide powerful tools that require only a few inputs to use.

-**awsm** is a cli and a web interface.
-Configuration of Classes (see Concepts) is done though the web interface, and you can build your infrastructure in the cli or the web interface.
+**[awsmDashboard](https://github.com/murdinc/awsmDashboard)** is a web interface for configuring awsm.
+The configuration of Classes (see Features) are done though the web interface, and you can also see a list of all of your current AWS services through the Dashboard.

 ## Features
 **Class** (short for classification) is a group of settings for any AWS service, stored in a SimpleDB database by awsm.
 Classes can be used to bootstrap assets in any AWS region, allowing you to configure once, and run anywhere.